chriswalz/chriswalz.com/content/content/posts/tesla-an-analysis.md

 # Concluding Thoughts

-Whether you hate or love tesla or one of the few who are indifferent, few could argue that Tesla isn't accomplishing their mission - to accelerate the world’s transition to sustainable energy.
+Whether you hate or love tesla, few could argue that Tesla isn't accomplishing their mission - to accelerate the world’s transition to sustainable energy.
 I personally think has had a very strong net good on the world.
-I hope for their continued success and believe they will succeed which is why I'm an owner of Tesla stock myself.
+I hope for their continued success and believe they will succeed which is partly why I own Tesla stock myself.

 Please share you thoughts!

-# What are my sources?

-Wikipedia - yeah it's not "source" but it has good content
+# Sources

 https://ir.tesla.com/events-and-presentations